Subscribe To This Site

 So what's so great about hybrid cars?

-Hybrids have been around for a few years now and sales are booming in Europe.
+Hybrids have been around for a few years now and sales have been booming in Europe.
 In the US, too, sales are accelerating, perhaps especially now Chrysler is dipping it's big toes in the water!

 Hybrids got off to a faster start in the US because here in Europe the diesel motor has been promoted as a way of achieving fuel efficiency.